 The monitoring data for each location can be sent to a single, web-based monitoring interface, so that the team retains a single view into what is happening across the entire estate.
 Each base monitor, in each of the three ‘domains’ shown in Figure 1, will typically scale to serve up to 200 monitored servers.

 Monitor Cloud-based instances and VMWare

 SQL Monitor makes it easy to add and monitor databases or servers running in the cloud, or on VMWare.
 It is as easy as adding any on-premise database server.
-It can also monitor Azure SQL Database, Azure SQL Managed Instances and Amazon EC2.
+SQL Monitor 9 fully supports monitoring Azure SQL Database.
+You can read Grant Fritchey’s article for more details on this.
+It can also monitor Azure SQL Managed Instances (Preview) and Amazon EC2.

 Figure 2: Monitoring Azure SQL Database